Are you preparing to sell a house that has tenants? It’s a tricky situation, and you don’t want to infringe on your renters’ rights.

-Read this post to learn the best way to handle the process, tips on how to discuss the sale with your renter, advice on how to schedule showings and insight on what type of buyers you should target.
+Read this post to learn the best way to handle the process, tips on how to discuss the sale with your tenant, advice on how to schedule showings and insight on what type of buyers you should target.

-Follow the Rules:
+Follow the Rules

 For example, some states require that you offer your tenant the option to purchase the property before you show it to anyone else.
-As another example, in California, once the renter is informed of the pending sale, the home owner can enter their property anytime so long as they give a verbal notice 24 hours in advance.
+In California, once the renter is informed of the pending sale, the home owner can enter their property anytime so long as they give a verbal notice 24 hours in advance.

-Give Your Tenant a Reason to be Helpful:
+Give Your Tenant a Reason to be Helpful

 To incentivize that behavior, offer a discount on their monthly rent for the remainder of the lease or provide a token of appreciation for their help.
 For example, if you plan to have an open house or have scheduled several showings one weekend, offer to pay to put the tenants up in a nearby hotel for a few days.

 An investor looking for a turnkey investment will be thrilled to find a home with reliable tenants already living in it.
 It also works out to be a win for your renters and simplifies the process for you!

-Be Courteous When You Schedule Showings:
+Be Courteous When You Schedule Showings

 Another option is to request that buyers’ agents book an appointment with you at least 24 hours in advance so you can give the tenants plenty of notice.
 Consider how you would want to be treated if you were the renter in the situation and treat your tenants with the same courtesy.